Jacob Frey: Housing and homelessness

 Frey authored an amendment to the 2015 budget that increased funding for the city's Affordable Housing Trust Fund.

 In 2018, Frey's first budget as mayor focused heavily on affordable housing.
 Its $40 million allocation to affordable housing was triple what the city previously spent on affordable housing.
 That year, the Minneapolis City Council approved the Minneapolis 2040 Comprehensive Plan, a state-mandated comprehensive rezoning reform plan.
 According to Slate, the plan would "permit three-family homes in the city's residential neighborhoods, abolish parking minimums for all new construction, and allow high-density buildings along transit corridors."
 Slate wrote that by implementing the plan, "Minneapolis will become the first major U.S. city to end single-family home zoning, a policy that has done as much as any to entrench segregation, high housing costs, and sprawl as the American urban paradigm over the past century."

 In 2019, Frey launched the pilot program Stable Homes Stable Schools, a partnership between the City of Minneapolis, Minneapolis Public Schools, Hennepin County, the Minneapolis Public Housing Authority, and YMCA of the North to provide housing assistance to families with children enrolled in public schools who are experiencing or at risk of homelessness.
 In 2020, after serving more than 2,000 public school students, Frey expanded the program and made it permanent.
 By 2025, the program had served over 6,600 children and over 2,300 families.

 Frey does not support rent control, particularly on new construction.
 He opposed a 2021 ballot question that would have allowed rent control ballot measures to be considered in future elections.
-In 2023, he threatened to veto a three-percent limit on rent increases, citing the 80% decline in housing production after St. Paul implemented a similar policy.
+In 2023, he threatened to veto a 3% limit on rent increases, citing the 80% decline in housing production after St. Paul implemented a similar policy.

 In April 2025, Frey cited a city dashboard and claimed that 27 people in the city were experiencing unsheltered homelessness.
 He has championed clearing large encampments and attributes a reduction in homelessness to this.
 Frey received criticism for his role in closing Camp Nenookaasi, a large encampment that was home primarily to native people, after a shooting killed one person.